Welcome to TASC!

 Structure of TASC

 INTRODUCTION: The purposes of TASC are to develop leadership abilities in students, promote democracy as a way of life and establish and uphold high standards for local councils.
 Organized in 1937, TASC has grown to serve more than 1300 member schools in Texas.
-Any junior or senior high school, public, parochial or private, may become a member of this organization by paying the annual membership fee.
+Any public, parochial, or private Texas school may become a member of this organization by paying the annual membership fee.

-DISTRICT STRUCTURE: 19 Geographical districts (3 of those districts have separate middle level districts) build strong bonds among students and adults, and provide leadership opportunities through district offices, conferences and workshops.
-New advisors get informal mentoring in these districts; Districts provide support for local chapters and more opportunities for students to have an experience outside of their local campus.
+DISTRICT STRUCTURE: 19 Geographical districts (3 of those districts have separate middle-level districts) build strong bonds among students and adults and provide leadership opportunities through district offices, conferences and workshops.
+New advisors get informal mentoring in these districts; Districts provide support for local chapters and more opportunities for students to experience outside their local campus.

 Membership

-PAYMENT: Annual dues for an individual school to become a member of TASC are $85.
+PAYMENT: Annual dues for an individual school to become a member of TASC are $95.
 The school 'holds' the membership status regardless of changes made within individual school staff between advisors.
 TASC accepts dues via a check with an accompanying membership form.
-Blank membership forms may be accessed by anyone (not current members only) via our home page: www.tasconline.org; and clicking the 'Join TASC' button on the left hand toolbar.
+Blank membership forms may be accessed by anyone (not current members only) via our home page: www.tasconline.org, and clicking the 'Join TASC' button on the right-hand toolbar.
 Please note that the dues include your TASC district dues, which will be rebated to the district noted by our office.
 Membership must be current to access certain features of www.tasconline.org.
-Once dues are processed, member schools will receive a membership packet in the mail to their school address, which will include the current Advisor Resource Guide.
+Once dues are processed, member schools will receive a membership packet to their school address, including the current Advisor Resource Guide.
 Please also note that becoming a member of TASC (state-level organization) is not the same as becoming a member of NASC (national-level organization).

 FAQ's:

 What District am I in?
-We have 19 Districts, most of which include middle level and high school.
+We have 19 Districts, most of which include middle-level and high schools.
 We have three separate middle-level districts.
-District information »

 What conferences and workshops are available for my students?
-We suggest you contact your District President School to find out about local/regional activities.
+We suggest you contact your District Coordinator or President School to find out about local/regional activities.
 If you are an advisor of a Middle-Level Council, you can take your delegation to our Middle-Level Annual Conference in November.
 The High School Annual Conference is in April.
-We also host Advanced Leadership Workshops for high school students only, as well as multiple Summer Leadership Workshops for both high/middle levels (4 day camps at various Universities across the state).
+We also host Advanced Leadership Workshops for high school students only, as well as multiple Summer Leadership Workshops for both high/middle levels.
 Check out the Events Tab for information.

 Is there a newsletter?
 All newsletter communication is electronic.
 We email directly to the email addresses we have on file for your school.
 Help us ensure you receive the newsletter as well as surveys and other important emails by checking your spam/junk folder regularly.
 We are happy to work with your technology specialists if you encounter challenges receiving the newsletter or anything else (electronic) from our office.